Marrakech to Fes via the Sahara Desert: 4-Day Itinerary for Solo Travellers

 Optional add-on:

 If you have an extra day or two up your sleeve, consider travelling from Fes to Meknes, one of Morocco’s four Imperial Cities.
-It’s famed for its monumental gate – it really is something special – and Mausoleum of Moulay Ismail.
+It’s famed for its monumental gate – it really is something special – and the Mausoleum of Moulay Ismail.

 You can combine a visit to Meknes with an exploration of the Roman ruins at Volubilis, designated as a UNESCO World Heritage Site.